 The unique food makes it reason enough for anyone, especially diehard foodies, to plan a trip to this heaven of taste buds!
 After all, Belgium cuisine is made keeping its flavour in mind rather than its look.

-Top 10 Belgium Food
+Top 10 Belgium Food to satiate your taste buds

 Here we bring you the most delectable Belgian dishes that you must try on your next trip to Belgium.
 Which one’s your favourite?